IvonneBenitesRodriguez/mathMagicians/README.md

 <!-- Project Description -->

 ## 📖 mathmagicians<a name="about-project"></a>
-This project is about a Math Magicians application.
-We have fetched data from an external api named **Api Ninja**⭐️.<br/>This API has several quotes which will appear next to our calculator app.
+This project is about a Math Magicians application.<br/> This time I have created a full-website 🌸.
+It is a SPA which contains a Home, Calculator and a Quote page.<br/>
-We have created also a loading state, and an error state.
+We have added its styles and a navigation bar.
+Each page has its own route.
 <br/>

 ## 🛠 Built With <a name="built-with"></a>